 For licensed foster parents who are caring for related children, subsidized guardianships -- otherwise known as guardianship assistance -- can provide the caregiver with legal authority and financial assistance to care for the children.
 A very limited number of states have subsidized guardianship programs for grandfamilies outside the foster care system.
 See the subsidized guardianship analysis on this website for more information.

-If you have any comments concerning this analysis, please contact its author: Ana Beltran, Special Advisor, Generations United, at firstname.lastname@example.org.
+If you have any comments concerning this analysis, please contact its author: Ana Beltran, Co-Director, Generations United's National Center on Grandfamilies, at firstname.lastname@example.org.

 TANF replaced the former Aid to Families with Dependent Children (AFDC) program or “the welfare program”, as it was more commonly known.